Are Microgreen Seeds Different From Regular Seeds?

 Microgreen Flowers

 A better way to say this would be flowers grown as microgreens.
-Even though these plants’ flowers may be edible, as microgreens, they are harvest way before they bloom.
+Even though these plants’ flowers may be edible, as microgreens, they are harvested way before they bloom.

 The most common flowering plants grown for microgreens are listed below.